EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Combat.md

 In combat we have 3 types of timing slices.
 1. **Round**: Time required for all entities in combat to take turn.
 2. **Turn**: Time required for one entity to make all it's actions.
 3. **Action**: Most basic unit of time in combat.
-You can do only one thing no matter how simple per action (some things require more than one action)
+You can do only one thing no matter how simple per action (some things require more than one action).

 ## Your turn

 On your turn you will (usually) gain three (3) action tokens.
 You can use action token to make any action.
-There are some exceptions with spells and feats where some actions might cost multiple action tokens
+There are some exceptions with spells and feats where some actions might cost multiple action tokens.

 Possible actions (GM can add others):
 | Action | Cost | Requires feat |